Some posts contain compensated links. Please read this disclaimer for more info.

 Protecting more than 100 square kilometers of landscapes in the northern Velebit Mountains, Sjeverni Velebit National Park is the counterpart of Paklenica National Park, which lies in the mountains’ southern section.

 Pristine wilderness characterizes this park, a region with rich biodiversity and gorgeous natural features.
-The park’s purpose is preserving natural resources as well as ensuring sustainable development for surrounding communities.
+The park’s purpose is to preserve natural resources as well as ensuring sustainable development for surrounding communities.

 Hiking and mountaineering are the two things to do here.
 Numerous trails criss-cross the mountainscapes, the most famous of which is Premužić’s Trail, running through the park’s most beautiful parts and offering incredible views.